Haufe-Lexware/wicked.haufe.io/doc/deploying-locally.md

 ```

 Please note that this will also **delete all local data**, such as test applications you have registered, users names you have create and so on.

+## Deployment Architecture locally

+The local deployment does not get the static configuration from a git repository (which is the recommended way of getting it inside the portal API), but rather uses the data-only container approach as described in [deployment architecture](deployment-architecture.md).

+When taking this configuration to production, it is highly advisable to change the way the static configuration is injected into the portal API container to the git clone approach.